PalmarHealer/pelican-extension-manager/README.md

 ## Installation

 Before applying this patch, make a backup of your Pelican installation.
 If you don't have pelican installed yet you can get it from [here](https://pelican.dev/docs/panel/getting-started).
+Please beware that each time pelican publishes a new version, you need to apply this patch again.
+Sometimes you need to disable and enable all of your extensions after the update.
+But this can be done in the admin panel.

 ### Making a backup:
 If you installed pelican somewhere else please backup that instead